-Kim Kardashian & Kanye West Went To The March Of Our Lives Protest With Daughter North
+Kim Kardashian & Kanye West Went To The March For Our Lives Protest With Daughter North

 — Kim Kardashian West (@KimKardashian) March 24, 2018

-“We all have a voice and a right to feel safe, to be protected from people who are a threat, particularly when handed a deadly weapon,” the mom-of-three wrote.
+“We all have a voice and a right to feel safe, to be protected from people who are a threat, particularly when handed a deadly weapon,” the mom of three wrote.

-In a previous episode of Keeping Up With The Kardashians, Kim also addressed the issue when she found out that her sister Kendall wanted to own a gun for self-defense.
+In a previous episode of Keeping Up with the Kardashians, Kim also addressed the issue when she found out that her sister Kendall wanted to own a gun for self-defense.
 Driving a valid point, Kim argued that she wouldn’t be able to relax knowing that there’s a gun in the house while her children are there.

 “I’m not comfortable with it.
 I wouldn’t want my kids around it.
-I wouldn’t want sleepovers going on here, with the kids here and I know there’s a gun.
+I wouldn’t want sleepovers going on here, with the kids here and I know there’s a gun.”

 Kim Kardashian and Kanye West share three children together: North, 4, Saint, 2, and Chicago, 2 months.